cisco/mindmeld/docs/source/userguide/nlp.rst

    >>> nlp
    <NaturalLanguageProcessor 'home_assistant' ready: False, dirty: False>

-The NLP automatically infers the domain-intent-entity-role hierarchy for your app based on the project structure.
+The natural language processor automatically infers the domain-intent-entity-role hierarchy for your app based on the project structure.
 Inspect the :attr:`domains` attribute of the :obj:`nlp` object to view the list of domains it identified.

 .. code-block:: python